Blog

 The 4 most common ways to conduct content moderation rely on either human moderators, AI, or both, and include:

-AI-Based Moderation?
+AI-Based Moderation

-Hybrid Content Moderation?
+Hybrid Content Moderation

 In-House Content Moderation Crowdsourced Moderation AI-Based Content Moderation Expert Partner Outsourcing